apache/druid/docs/development/extensions-core/mysql.md

 To use this Apache Druid extension, make sure to [include](../../development/extensions.md#loading-extensions) `mysql-metadata-storage` as an extension.

-> The MySQL extension requires the MySQL Connector/J library which is not included in the Druid distribution.
+> The MySQL extension requires the MySQL Connector/J library or MariaDB Connector/J library, neither of which is not included in the Druid distribution.
 > Refer to the following section for instructions on how to install this library.

 ## Installing the MySQL connector library

-This extension uses Oracle's MySQL JDBC driver which is not included in the Druid distribution and must be installed separately.
+This extension can use Oracle's MySQL JDBC driver which is not included in the Druid distribution and must be installed separately.
 There are a few ways to obtain this library:

 - It can be downloaded from the MySQL site at: https://dev.mysql.com/downloads/connector/j/